Hysteria (Def Leppard song)

 "Hysteria" is a song by English rock band Def Leppard.
 It is the tenth track on their 1987 album of the same name and was released as the album's fourth single in November 1987.
-The song became the bands first top 10 hit on the Billboard Hot 100, peaking at number 10.
+The song became the band's first top 10 hit on the Billboard Hot 100, peaking at number 10.

 Overview

 On VH1 Storytellers: Def Leppard, lead singer Joe Elliott revealed that the song title came from drummer Rick Allen.
 The song features a clean guitar melody and heavily multi-tracked vocals in its chorus.
 The "extreme" nature of producer Mutt Lange's recording methods is also exampled in the pre-chorus, where the clean guitar chords were recorded one note at a time as opposed to the traditional method of strumming them, in effect "building" a chord by recording the notes that make them up.
 An acoustic rendition of the song was performed by Elliott and guitarist Phil Collen on the Hysteria edition of VH1's Classic Albums.

 Cash Box called it a "solid rocker with sophistication, Supertramp-ish chorus backgrounds and a cutting edge vocal."